KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Yanco: R Stall, H Currey, Taylor Bros., B Thompson

-Umpire: Adams (Narrandera)
+Umpire: Adams (Narandera)

 Match report: The M.I.
-A. Competition was brought to a close on Sunday last when Yanco, as minor premiers, challenged Griffith, winners of the final, in a .grand final match.
+A. Competition was brought to a close on Sunday last when Yanco, as minor premiers, challenged Griffith, winners of the final, in a. grand final match.
 Being a good open clean game, this match did much to holster up the Australian Rules code on the Mirrool end of the settlement, where Rugby League is looked on as the winter sport.
 The gate amounted to £30, which is higher than that obtained at Leeton for the final.
 Tho teams were fairly evenly matched, but again Griffith came with their dash.
 The game was an exciting one as the scores indicate.

 Griffith Wins Grand Final